nholthaus/units/README.md

 ## Notes

- - Due to incompatibilities with the MSVC compiler, the literal abbreviation for `tesla` units are `_Te`, instead of the SI standard `_T`.
+ - Due to incompatibilities with the MSVC compiler, the literal abbreviation for `Tesla` units are `_Te`, instead of the SI standard `_T`.

 ## Tested on